 - Where do you live?
 This insurance covers vandalism and theft, which tend to be common in urban areas.
 The risk of natural disasters is another reason to get this coverage.
-Floods can easily cause serious damage to your car or even total it if you live in an area prone to flooding.
+Floods and tornadoes can easily cause serious damage to your car and even total it if you live in areas prone to them.

 - Where do you park your vehicle?
 Your car may be more at risk if you tend to park it on the street instead of in a garage.

 Now that you have a good idea of what comprehensive car insurance covers and whether it’s useful for you, it’s time to look at some providers.
 While the following features only comprehensive coverage plans and some extras, you can find more information on each provider in our review of the industry’s best car insurance companies.
 After all, you need more than comprehensive coverage to fully protect your car and yourself.

 |Comprehensive Car Insurance||Collision Car Insurance|

 |Allstate Auto Insurance||Allstate’s comprehensive car insurance plan covers storms and natural disasters, vandalism and theft, broken/shattered windows and windshields, and damage caused by animals or falling objects. |

 Deductibles for this insurance range from $0 to $1,000.
 To determine how much you will pay, your vehicle’s actual cash value will be taken into consideration.